 Les Dogues have six home games left which would be labeled as winnable, but you would also have said the same about many of the 11 home matches they have played already, of which they’ve won just four.

 Unlike Lille, the teams above them have also moved to strengthen in January.
 Saint-Etienne brought in experience with Neven Subotic and former Lille defender Mathieu Debuchy, plus returning former Ligue 1 stars Paul-Georges Ntep and Yann M’Vila.

-Bordeaux have Martin Braithwaite on loan from Sunderland, he previously scored goals for Toulouse who themselves picked up Firmin Mubele from Rennes, another goal-scorer.
+Bordeaux have Martin Braithwaite on loan from Middlesbrough, he previously scored goals for Toulouse who themselves picked up Firmin Mubele from Rennes, another goal-scorer.

 Lille did manage to bring one player in, recalling Lebo Mothiba from his loan at Valenciennes.
 The 22-year-old netted eight goals in Ligue 2 this term and will get the chance to save his parent club.